 Anilasri moved to New Hampshire from Seattle in 2002 to be part of the Aryaloka sangha.
 She has been a practicing Buddhist in this tradition since 1995, when she found the FWBO, now the Triratna Buddhist Community, in Kathmandu, Nepal!
-She lives near Aryaloka with her wife, who is also a Buddhist.
+She now lives in Connecticut with her wife, who is also a Buddhist.
 Her two lovely daughters and their families live in New Jersey.

-Arjava lives in Dover, NH, with his wife Betsy, son Ben and dog Woody.
+Arjava lives in Dover, NH, with his wife Betsy, son Ben and dog Bodhi.
 He is a bank consultant, property manager, and project manager.
-He enjoys teaching the Dharma and can be found on Tuesday nights at Aryaloka teaching Introduction to Meditation and Buddhism.
 In Sanskrit his name means “Honest, direct, sincere, a good teacher who is exceptional for his directness and clarity.”

 Bodhana first walked into Aryaloka in the fall of 1992 and has never left.
 He was ordained in September of 2007.
 His name is a Sanskrit word and it means “Causing to awake, bringing to blossom as a flower, awakening.”
 Bodhana leads the Morning Open Meditation sessions and the Noble Silence Retreats.
 He can always be found at Aryaloka cooking for retreats and keeping the place in tip top shape.

 IN MEMORIAM: Bodhilocana was a teacher for all of us.
 Her example of awareness, kindness and compassion showed us how to live everyday from the depth of one’s practice.
 She exemplified friendship, generosity, connection and caring for all beings.
 Bodhilocana was able to see clearly with humor and wise perspective.
 Her thoughtful study of the Dharma and her wish to share it was a gift to our sangha.
 To live with a radiance, soft and gentle, yet brilliant and strong, a glow of loving kindness, friendliness and compassion.
 That is how we remember Bodhilocana.

 Bodhipaksa is an author and teacher.
 He is also the founder of Wildmind (www.wildmind.org), an online meditation center.
 He lives in Newmarket with his two children and has a particular interest in teaching prison inmates.